johnkerl/miller/docs/src/sorting.md

 Why would we do this?
 When we're operating across all records and keeping all of them -- densely -- accumulating them in an array is fine.
-If we're only taking a subset -- sparsely -- and we want to retain the original `NR` as keys, using a map is handy, since we don't need continguous keys.
+If we're only taking a subset -- sparsely -- and we want to retain the original `NR` as keys, using a map is handy, since we don't need contiguous keys.

 <pre class="pre-highlight-in-pair">
 <b>mlr --icsv --opprint --from example.csv put -q '</b>